minvws/nl-rdo-manon/examples/tutorial/README.md

 ## Create a basic page

-In this section, we will create a basic page ...
+In this section, we will create a basic page just to get started with, and make sure everything is set up correctly.

 First create a `index.html` file in the root of your project directory.
 This will be the main HTML file for our page.